nd9565/tmp_covert_channel/tmp_cc_readme.md

 ```

 This will prompt you to enter your message.
 It will notify the user when the message is completely received by the receiver.

+*NOTE 1:* You can enter message with special characters too.
+I haven't tested the maximum length of the message that my program can handle and you are free to test it.

+*For example, here is a sample message which you can try: "Hello, Friend!
+E-Corp is ours."*

+*NOTE 2:* The longer the message, the longer it will take to transmit.
+Since I have not kept any progress indicators, it might look like the program froze, but please have patience and wait till it finishes execution.
+Alternatively, you can try with a shorter message first to test the program.

 * Without closing the *tmp_cc_sender.py* script, run *tmp_cc_receiver.py* script parallely.
 Type in the following command to do so: